Reefersleep/derpa/README.md

 * Create web-app that lets you enter Brainfuck code and see it executed visually
 * (Possibly) make cells endless with some sort of lazy sequence generation
 * (Possibly) write unit-tests :3
+* Figure out licensing?
+I'm new to publicizing stuff :/

 ## License